X03phy/SnowCrash/level00/level00.md

 Both files contain the same string.

 Trying this as a password for flag00 does not work.
-The string looks like a simple substitution cipher, more specifically a Caesar cipher.
+The string looks like a simple substitution cipher, more specifically a **Caesar cipher**.

 ### 5. Decoding